Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Main Results

 \section{Main Results}

 We now present our main results which state the necessary and sufficient budgets to achieve $1-\delta$ detection accuracy for both querying types defined in the class of querying schemes $\mathcal{NA}(r,K)$ and $\mathcal{AD}(r,K),$ respectively.
-Due to space limitation, we present the proof of all theorems in our technical report \cite{Jae16}.

 For presentational convenience, we define a Bernoulli random variable $X$ that represents a querier's answer for an id question, such that $X$ is one with probability (w.p.) $p$ and $X$ is zero w.p. $1-p$.
 Similarly, we define a querier's random answer $Y$ for a dir question, such that $Y$ is one w.p. $q$ and $Y$ is $i$ w.p. $(1-q)/(d-1)$, for $i = 2, \ldots, d.$ To abuse the notation, we use $H(p)$ and $H(q)$ to refer to the entropies of $X$ and $Y$, respectively.
 Throughout this paper, we also use the standard notation $H(\cdot)$ to denote the entropy of a given random variable or vector.